-When clinicians think about naming errors (which we call “paraphasias”), we think about two types: semantic paraphasias and phonological paraphasias.
+When clinicians think about naming errors in aphasia (which we call “paraphasias”), we think about two types: semantic paraphasias and phonological paraphasias.

 Semantic paraphasias occur when someone provides a word that is related to the target word (the word they were looking for) in meaning.
 For example, people often provide words that are in the same category as the word they were looking for, like saying “couch” instead of “table” (both of these are furniture).

 The other cool thing about rhyming is that it’s actually a really important pre-literacy skill for children learning to read.
-If you’ve got your kids or your grandkids around while you’re doing your rhyming tasks, have them do it with you!
+If there are kids or grandkids around while doing the rhyming tasks, have them do it with you!
 Or, if you’re a clinician in a school, you can use this task to work on rhyming as a pre-literacy skill!
 Hard to say no to such a versatile task!

 As usual, don’t just take our word for it.
 Here are a few studies that prove just how effective rhyming can be for patients with aphasia working on their naming skills: